|

 • Solo Travel Sharpens

-• Traveling alone removes the filter of others’ expectations, fears, or judgments
+• Traveling alone removes the filter of others’ opinions

-• You observe more honestly because no one else is shaping your reactions
+• Observe more honestly – no one else is shaping your reactions

-• You gain confidence, adaptability, and a deeper sense of what matters to you
+• Gain confidence, adaptability, and a deeper sense of what matters

-• I forces you to rely on yourself
+• It forces you to rely on yourself

 Main Ideas